RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 ```

 All properties (except for `dateTime` and `sourceOfData`) are nullable because there will be cases where we won't be
-able to extract such information, in those cases you can check the if the properties are null, and change them (all
+able to extract such information, in those cases you can check if the properties are null, and change them (all
 nullable properties are also mutable) before enqueuing your HCUserInfo
 to [rook-transmission](https://mvnrepository.com/artifact/com.rookmotion.android/rook-transmission).